PGijsbers/amlb-results/README.md

 python -m pip install -r requirements.txt python -m pip install "Orange3==3.30.0" --no-deps
 ```
 *note:* newer versions of `Orange3` do not have critical difference plots, but `3.30.0` doesn't seem to install well out of the box.
 Hence the workaround above.
+It works for `Python 3.9` but fails for `Python 3.11`.

 starting the jupyter server:
 ```bash